Cadence-GitHub/Stouffville-By-laws-AI/README.md

    docker-compose up -d
    ```

-4. Access the backend API:
+5. Access the backend API:
    - The API will be available at http://localhost:5000
    - Test the API with: `curl http://localhost:5000/api/hello`
+   - Access the demo web interface at http://localhost:5000/api/demo

 ### Development Workflow